This is a first! A Russian watch on WahaWatches.

-However, it’s my experience that Russian movements perform quite well despite them being cruder than Swiss counterparts.
+However, it’s my experience that Russian movements perform quite well despite them being cruder than their Swiss counterparts.
 You can buy a lot of parts on eBay if you need any.

-This watch is a Start with a ZIM 2602 movement, similar to the LIP R-26.
+This is a Start watch with a ZIM 2602 movement, similar to the LIP R-26.
 The ZIM has 15 jewels and no shock protection system but it does have a Breguet hairspring, just like the French movement it was based upon.

 The upper part of the case with the lugs, bezel, and crystal is one part.
 The case back with a recess for the movement is another part.

 The movement with the dial is directly fitted inside the case back.